DorkHelmet/rankingsystems/README.md

 #### Match Making after reset
 To minimize pairing legendary players with players that have never reached legendary before, all legendary players will first be matched with other Legendary players based on ELO raitings in the same tier, if no other legendary players can be found in tier after 30-45 second match with other players in the tier.

+### Conclusion
+The proposed system is an amalgation of many of the most prominent competitive online card games currently.
+I have tried to include some of what I consider the best features and put them together with the purpose to make gaming the most fun for the most players, where players can feel a sense of progress, but also making players feel that reaching "Legendary" status is not easy and require a certain amount of dedication but not an obecene amount of it.
+Obiviously there are many numbers and features that can be tweaked, but I strongly think that a system like this would greatly enhance the player experience for both old and new players.
+One thing that I did not deleve into here, but which is closely linked to the ranking system is of course the rewards!
+There are 2 schools of thoughts on this either you give a bigger reward at the end of the season based on highest achivement, or you have one time (ever, or per season) rewards as players reach certain milestones e.g. Levels, tiers etc. Very common in other card games is of course the granting of avatars, card backs, frames, borders and other cosmetic things for players to show off how far they reached in a previous season.

 # 1. ELO in CTA
 Explanation how ELO works in CTA.